devspace-sh/devspace/docs/pages/cli/commands/devspace_connect_cluster.md

-      --ingress-controller     Deploy an ingress controller (default true) --key string             The encryption key to use --name string            The cluster name to create --provider string        The cloud provider to use --use-domain             Use an automatic domain for the cluster --use-hostnetwork        Use the host network for the ingress controller instead of a loadbalancer
+      --ingress-controller     Deploy an ingress controller (default true) --key string             The encryption key to use --name string            The cluster name to create --open-ui                Opens the UI and displays the cluster overview --provider string        The cloud provider to use --use-domain             Use an automatic domain for the cluster --use-hostnetwork        Use the host network for the ingress controller instead of a loadbalancer